James Sinegal

-James D. "Jim" Sinegal (born January 1, 1936) is an American billionaire businessman who is the co-founder and former CEO of the Costco Wholesale Corporation, an international retail chain.
+James D. Sinegal (born January 1, 1936) is an American businessman, co-founder and former CEO of the Costco Wholesale Corporation, an international retail chain.
+He served as Costco's president and CEO from 1983 until 2011.
+As CEO of Costco, Sinegal was known for his hands-on humanitarian approach to business.
+He prioritized customer and employee satisfaction over shareholder interests and is also known for his philanthropic efforts.

-Early life
+Early life and education

-He was born January 1, 1936, into a Catholic working-class family in Pittsburgh, Pennsylvania.
-He attended St. Lawrence O'Toole primary school, Central Catholic High School (Pittsburgh), Helix High School in La Mesa, California, and earned an AA at San Diego City College in 1955.
+James D. Sinegal was born on January 1, 1936 into a Catholic working-class family in Pittsburgh, Pennsylvania.
+He attended St. Lawrence O'Toole primary school, Central Catholic High School (Pittsburgh), and Helix High School in La Mesa, California, and he earned an AA at San Diego City College in 1955.
 He attended San Diego State University, graduating with a Bachelor of Arts degree in 1959.

 Career

-After Sinegal started as a grocery bagger at FedMart in 1955, he discovered that he loved the retail business, and was excited by the opportunities at this rapidly growing retailer.
+After Sinegal started as a grocery bagger at FedMart in 1955, he discovered that he loved the retail industry, and he was excited by the opportunities at this rapidly growing retailer.
 At FedMart, he worked his way up to executive vice president in charge of merchandising and operations.
-He was a vice president of merchandising for Builders Emporium from 1977 to 1978, an executive vice president for the Price Company from 1978 to 1979.
-From 1979 to 1983, he worked with Sinegal/Chamberlin and Associates, a company that acted as a broker and sales representative for food and non-food products.
+He was a vice president of merchandising for Builders Emporium from 1977 to 1978 and an executive vice president for the Price Company from 1978 to 1979.
+From 1979 to 1983, he worked with Sinegal/Chamberlin and Associates, a company that acted as a broker and sales representative for food and nonfood products.

 Together with Seattle retailer Jeff Brotman, he co-founded Costco.
-From 1983 until his December 31, 2011, retirement, Sinegal served as Costco's president and CEO.
-As CEO, Sinegal was well known for traveling to each location every year, to inspect them personally.
+From 1983 until his retirement in 2011, Sinegal served as Costco's president and CEO.
+As CEO, Sinegal was well known for traveling to each Costco location every year to inspect it personally.
 Sinegal's innovations made Costco the first "warehouse club" to include fresh food, eye-care clinics, pharmacies, and gas stations in its mix of goods and services.

 Sinegal was a protégé of Sol Price, widely considered to be the "father" of the "warehouse club" concept.
-Sinegal is known for a benevolent style of management rooted in the belief that employees who are treated well, will in turn, treat/serve customers well.
+Most if not all of Sinegal's business philosophy can be attributed to Price; Sinegal has said that he "learned everything" from Price.
+Sinegal is known for a benevolent style of management rooted in the belief that employees who are treated well will in turn treat and serve customers well.
 Sinegal, through Costco, provided his employees — at every level of the company, including the stores — compensation and benefits that are much higher than retail industry norms.
-For example, over 90% of Costco employees qualify for employer-sponsored health insurance; the U.S. retail industry average is just under sixty percent.
-As a result, Costco has the lowest employee turnover rate in retail.
+For example, over 90% of Costco employees qualify for employer-sponsored health insurance; the US retail industry average is just under 60%.
+As a result, Costco has one of the lowest employee turnover rates in retail.
+In 2006, Costco's turnover rate was 17% overall and 6% after one year of employment.